System Design Space

 Reference architecture

-It helps to read this system as a stack of layers: from incoming signals and feature state to review operations and the loop that updates the next release.
+Splitting the system into layers separates what lives on the hot decision path from what runs in the background: from incoming signals and feature state to review operations and the loop that updates the next release.

 Signals and ingress